 We stayed in the Jackson Gore Village side of Okemo Mountain.
 Our condo style suite offered plenty of room for our family of five, with a full kitchen.
 Lodging slope side on a ski vacation eliminates the schlep of carrying skies and snowboards, especially with children in tow.
 The resort even has complimentary ski checks for all guests, so your gear never needs to make its way into the hotel.
+Using up your lift passes during an Easter ski break is a great time because the winter season is coming to an end and often times last minute deals are here.
+Peak season is over and while we are in the low season, it just means more space on the slopes and shorter lines!

 Our first full day, we wasted no time getting onto the slopes.
 Up bright and early, the girls were fit for skis, and a snowboards for Ryder.
 We scheduled all three for a full day of ski school, which has proven to be invaluable to these novice riders.
 Children tend to take more away from lessons and their teachers, especially when it comes to certain skills or tips.
 As much as I would love to teach them, I still need to improve my skills!
 But I will say just coming off of my solo trip to Montana, I was ready to take everything I learned and put it to good use!
+This is one of the best resorts we’ve been to and going there for Easter week was so special!

 S’mores are always a must after the slopes!